KevinTruong13/Recipe_Page_Experiment/README.md

-# odin_recipes
+# Recipe_Page_Experiment
-First project of the Odin Project using only HTML
+Recipe Page using only HTML to experiment and gather practical experience